Improve Your Turn Out

 Very often, dancers confuse their turn out muscles thinking they are the big buttock muscles (gluteal muscles) that are used for bigger movements such as jumps.
 In fact, overusing theses muscles, as in gripping your buttocks, would actually lock up your hips, giving you less mobility and turn out in your hips.

-They are responsible for big movements in dance such as getting higher in jumps, controlling a fondu or getting your leg up in derriere
+This group of muscles are responsible for the big movements in dance such as getting higher in your jumps, controlling a fondu or getting your leg up in derriere

-Can often be overused in dance, giving rise to anterior and lateral hip pain.
-Learning how to release them and strengthening the antagonist muscles is the key to preventing misuse of these muscles
+These muscles can often be overused in dance, leading to pain in the front or side of your hip.
+Learning how to release them and strengthening the opposite muscles is key to preventing misuse of these muscles

-These muscles lie underneath the big gluteal muscles and control most of your turnout in dance.
-It is important to learn how to use them so you do not overuse the other big hip muscles, such as the muscles in front of your hips and the gluteal muscles
+These muscles lie under your big gluteal muscles and control most of your turnout in dance.
+It is important to learn how to use them so you do not overuse the other big hip muscles, such as the muscles in front of your hips and your gluteal muscles

 Turn Out Exercise

-Bend your right knee to 90o and take it out to the side, keeping your pelvic triangle neutral and in contact on the floor, and buttock muscles relaxed.
+- Bend your right knee to 90o and take it out to the side, keeping your pelvic triangle neutral and in contact on the floor

 You should feel some muscles deep into your buttock working.
 If not, try to relax your gluteal muscles more or increase the tension of the exercise band by tying it shorter.